Afghanistan at the Cricket World Cup

-Cricket is the national sport of Afghanistan.
 Beginning in the mid 1800s, Cricket has been widely popular in Afghanistan, though progress on the international level was slow.
 In 1995, The Afghanistan Cricket Board was founded.
 Afghanistan became an affiliate member of ICC in 2001, after forming a national team.
 From 2008 to 2013, Afghanistan went from Division Five of the World Cricket League to a Full Associate Member.
 Afghanistan debuted in the 2015 Cricket World Cup.